viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 10. Go and observere the AWS console GUI either the resource has been created or not.
 11. Finally if you want to destroy the resource under demo-workspace settings click on Destruction and Deletion--> Queue destroy plan--> Enter the name of the workspace.
 12. Your terraform configuration resource will be destroyed.
-13. There is no need to manual run everytime is there any changes to your repo, once push the changes terraform cloud will identify the changes and `terraform plan` will start automatically.
+13. When workspaces are linked to a VCS repository, Terraform Cloud can automatically initiate terraform runs when changes are committed to specified branch `terraform plan` automatically trigger a speculative plan.

 **What is the primary function of Terraform Cloud agents?**